-A small beam of light penetrated the ragged curtains and hit Oliver Cavanough in the eyes.
-He squinted in annoyance, turning his head away in a childish attempt to postpone the break of noon.
+A small beam of light penetrated the curtains and hit Oliver Cavanaugh in the eyes.
+He squinted in return, turning his head away to postpone the break of noon.

-The belt buckle was an old-world motive from what Shelby had once told him was the insignia of the men who ran this land before the Ghede's.
-Oliver himself didn’t care much for the old stories Shelby would often preach about.
-All he knew was that he had taken a fancy the way the metal bird spread its wings over the leather on both sides, its body hidden behind a colourful shield.
+The belt buckle was an old-world motive.
+Shelby had once told him was the insignia of the men who ran this land before the Ghedes.
+Oliver himself didn’t care much for the old stories Shelby would preach about.
+All he knew was the fancy the way the metal bird spread its wings over the leather on both sides, its body hidden behind a colorful shield.
 It looked prideful, fearless against man.
 Just like him.

-Oliver slid the old shirt over his head and down his thin, but muscular body.
-The kind young men have, when they can eat 'til their bellies burst, and still wake up with the figure of statue.
-He studied himself in the mirror hanging in the hallway.
-His blond hair was greasy and scruffy, his blue eyes shining through his dusty, but beautiful face.
-No matter what he wore, or what he did, the girls of the outskirts would notice him.
-He blamed it (rightfully) on his glacier blue eyes, and smiled awkwardly to his own reflection.
+He studied himself in the mirror hanging in the hallway—His blond hair was greasy and scruffy, his blue eyes shining through his dusty, but beautiful face.
+No matter what he wore or what he did, the girls of the outskirts would notice him.
+He blamed it on his glacier blue eyes and smiled awkwardly to his own reflection.

 Then he walked outside.